brendanw/PaymentKit-Droid/README.md

 You can also find my contact information at http://www.brendanweinstein.me

-Things to be added in the future:
+Things to be added in the future:<br>
--Documentation
+-Documentation<br>
--Better handling of spacing for landscape mode -Support for more cards
+-Better handling of spacing for landscape mode<br>
+-Support for more cards<br>
--Removal of edittext assets and the addition of code for using default android edittext backgrounds -Ability to move cursor anywhere in expiration date field.
+-Removal of edittext assets and the addition of code for using default android edittext backgrounds<br />
+-Ability to move cursor anywhere in expiration date field.<br />
--More error messaging ability options
+-More error messaging ability options<br />